Last Updated on June 4, 2020 by Saurabh Sethi, MD, MPH

-Relationships and living with an STD – in this case, HSV2 – can be complicated.
+Relationships and living with an STI/STD – in this case, HSV2 – can be complicated.
 No one wants to be rejected by a partner, even though it happens to everyone.
 However, a rejection or what feels like a rejection as a result of an infection can truly erode your self-worth because of the incredible stigma associated with all sexually transmitted infections and diseases.

 This interviewee bravely shares how she’s handling the stigma and her partner’s uncertainty around her diagnosis.